John Stewart Wynne: Novels

-Wynne's first novel Crime Wave details the unexpected love affair between a photojournalist (Jake Adams) and a woman (Renee Cloverman) living in a Manhattan brothel.
+Wynne's first novel Crime Wave (John Calder/Riverrun Press, 1982) details the unexpected love affair between a photojournalist (Jake Adams) and a woman (Renee Cloverman) living in a Manhattan brothel.
 Jake attempts to make Renee respectable by moving her into the country with his aunt's family where her presence turns out to be a risk not only for her but for them as well.
 It was praised by author Barbara Trapido in The Spectator as a "disturbing, well-written and impressive work whose genre is Manhattan lumpen Gothic...the book has a terrible and compelling beauty."
 Author Jenny Uglow in The Times Literary Supplement wrote "Crime Wave is about personal and social sado-masochism.
 The author's challenging aim is to show there is no such thing as 'mindless violence', whether directed towards the self or towards others.
 Each aggressive act is the result of a long cycle of action and reaction, continued through generations.
 Crime Wave is an ambitious first novel."

 Magnus Books published Wynne's second novel The Red Shoes in July 2013.
 "The Red Shoes, set in contemporary New York City, is a beautifully dark queer re-visioning of the Hans Christian Andersen fairy tale of the same title.
 Wynne immediately engages the reader with finely detailed descriptions, nuanced character development, and an air of mystery that makes the 428-page text read like a novella,” wrote Jamie Jones in Lambda Literary.

 Kate Christensen, winner of the PEN/Faulkner Best American Work of Fiction Award for The Great Man, said: "I read this so fast I got blisters turning pages.
 The Red Shoes is so astonishingly good, original, beautiful and amazing...I love the Gothic feeling of impending doom and the counterbalancing elements of light.
 Wynne's writing is free of compromise, fear.
 He has the rare ability to write on a plane floating just above life, or below it.
 And his voice doesn't sound like anyone else's.
 I think The Red Shoes is a great work of art."
-Ben Schrank, president and publisher of Razorbill, a Penguin imprint, and author of the novel Love Is a Canoe, wrote that "The narrator is as fully realized and endearing a character as I've ever known."
+Author and book editor Ben Schrank wrote, "The narrator is as fully realized and endearing a character as I've ever known."

 Stephen D. Adams, author of The Homosexual as Hero said, "I loved the mysteriousness of everything and everybody in The Red Shoes and the way its preoccupations with loss, danger and safety would loom in and out of view in the surreal fog of drugs, sex and dark humor.
 I found it quite haunting and didn't want it to end."

-In 2014 The Red Shoes was nominated for a Lambda Literary Award in the Gay Fiction category.
+In 2014, The Red Shoes was nominated for the Lambda Literary Award in the Gay Fiction category.

-In 2018, the author announced on his website that he has finished a new novel.
+In 2026, Tree Line Books published a new edition of The Red Shoes.